Impressive Germany Sweep Past Chile In Davis Cup - UrduPoint

 The match between Australia's Alexei Popyrin and 34th-ranked Tomas Machac lasted barely five minutes.

-Machac who retired hurt against Carlos Alcaraz in the opening match, took the court with his calf strapped and retired after losing he first game,
+Machac who retired hurt against Carlos Alcaraz in the opening match, took the court with his calf strapped and retired after losing his first game.

+Matthew Ebden and Max Purcell then brushed past Jakub Mensik and Adam Pavlasek 6-4, 6-2 in the doubles to seal a resounding 3-0 win for the Australians who top the group ahead of Spain, who are led by Carlos Alcaraz.

 In Bologna, Brazil's Joao Fonseca beat Botic van de Zandschulp 6-4, 7/6 (7/3) in the opener before Tallon Griekspoor fought back for the Dutch, overcoming Thiago Monteiro 7-6 (7/2), 6-4.